Dwijad/Dockerize-Kafka-Connect/README.md

 Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below (Use case - I and Use case - IV)

 If the kafka broker is running on `SASL_SSL` or `SSL` mode then rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of your  kafka broker.
+Use case II and

 Now, run the kafka connect docker image when the broker is using either of the `SASL_SSL` or `SSL` mode by using the use case - II or use case - IV.